andywiecko/ECS/README.md

 Components can be matched into pairs by using tuples.
 A component tuple is a virtual component that can be created automatically and does not live on the scene.
-It is useful in the cases when one needs to introduce some kind of interaction e.g. collisions.
+It is useful in cases when one needs to introduce some kind of interaction e.g. collisions.

 ```csharp
 public IMyTuple : IComponent